Yin Shun: Death and funeral

 On 4 June 2005, Yin Shun died after suffering from complications pulmonary tuberculosis since 1954.
-He died in Tzu-Chi hospital in Hualien at the age of 100.
-Tzu-Chi, along with other Buddhist organizations and monasteries influenced by Yin Shun, joined in mourning for eight days, the length of his funeral.
+He died in Hualien Tzu Chi Hospital at the age of 99.
+Tzu Chi, along with other Buddhist organizations and monasteries influenced by Yin Shun, joined in mourning for eight days, the length of his funeral.

 Among those attending the services were Taiwanese President Chen Shui-bian, ROC Premier Frank Hsieh, and other legislators.
 Several monastics from many parts of the world, predominantly the United States, also attended Yin Shun's funeral.
 Monastics who were disciples of Yin Shun also attended the funeral, including Cheng Yen, who led the Tzu Chi delegation.

 Yin Shun had a simple and spartan lifestyle in the last days of his life, so his disciples decided to keep his funeral simple but solemn.
 His funeral was held at Fu Yan Vihara in Hsinchu, where he had lived for many years until his death.
 Yin Shun was later cremated on 10 June and his ashes and portrait were placed inside a hall alongside the remains of other monastic alumni of Fu Yan.